havok2905/Turnmarker-Alt/README.md

+# THIS IS AN UNOFFICIAL PORT OF TURN MARKER.
+DO NOT DEPEND ON THIS MODULE.

 # Turn Marker
 **Turn Marker** is a module for [Foundry VTT](https://foundryvtt.com/ "Foundry VTT") that adds an image under a token who is currently active in the combat tracker.
 This is completely system agnostic, and fully customizable to fit right into your game.